In a line:

 • LCD display annoyingly reflects your head and not bright enough; hard to read at a glance

-It was just the right trip to try one of those big-arsed adv bikes I’ve never really been into.
-A long approach ride followed by short off-road excursions specifically chosen within the bike’s (and my) limits.
-I’d planned to get a feel for the bike beforehand in the High Atlas on my February tours, but that was another of the many things which didn’t pan out on this doomed ride.
+The plas was just the right sort of trip to try one of those big-arsed adv bikes I’ve never really been into.
+A long approach ride followed by short off-road excursions in Mauritania specifically chosen within the bike’s (and my) limits.
+I’d planned to get a feel for the bike beforehand in the High Atlas on my February tours, but that was another of the many things which didn’t pan out on this epically doomed ride.

-So, despite big plans with two other Big Twins for a Sahara Road Trip (right, pah!) , all I managed was to ride alone 2500km down the Atlantic Highway to the Mauritanian border, then ride it most of the way back until Covid-19 and a freak incident brought this stillborn trip to a premature end.
+So, despite big plans with two other Big Twins for a Sahara Road Trip (left, pah!) , all I managed was to ride alone 2500km down the Atlantic Highway to the Mauritanian border, then ride most of the way back trying to outrun Covid shutdowns before a freak incident brought even that to a premature end.
+Twenty months later I returned to Morocco, fixed up the bike, did a week’s offroading in the hills, and a month later, road it home via freezing France.
+All up 4500 miles or 6000km; not even half a rear tyre’s worth.

 On the road